macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Well, Leader, then that's a drop in the bucket to you!"
 True, Leader thought.
 Hopefully it will not be much longer till I see Thalindra then.
 Hopefully the _rest_ of them then.

-"Regardless of _my_ state, I still want to emphasize the connection that Anna has with me, and by connection
+"Regardless of _my_ state, I still want to emphasize the connection that Anna has with me, and by connection you, Celeste.
+Promise that you'll protect here, then?"

+Celesteia then walked up to her boss, nodded and said, with a wink towards Anna, "Yes sir, I will."

+Just then, a loud telephone— its ringtone reminiscent of the tune of that star princess whose story relates to the teenagers and gods in this room now— rung out.

+"Excuse me then, for a moment— where is that damm thing— ah, here it is— Umbra here.
+Uh- sister, is— oh? is that true?
+Hmmmmm, no, no she—"

+He then slams the phone to the ground, shattering the glass just the tiniest bit.

+"You all, meet me at the highschool."

+Anna dared ask why, and he said, "Modon has another attempted suicide for you all.
+Good luck."

+Celesteia sighed.
+"Okay.
+We'll see ya, Leader."

+And then Celesteia and company left the Rainbow Bridge control room, dreading what was to be found there.
+But Celesteia?
+She found it weird that two attempted suicides